-This Christmas Puppy Chow is the perfect holiday snack—festive and fun, and brimming with crunchy chocolate-peanut butter goodness!
+This Christmas Puppy Chow is the perfect snack for the holiday season—festive and fun, and brimming with crunchy chocolate-peanut butter goodness!

 Why Make This Recipe